New Zealand Diploma in Enrolled Nursing

 NZCEL - a) Expiring Level, b) Current: a) Level 5 (Academic) or (Professional), b) Level 5

-Pearson Test of English (Academic) - PTE (Academic) score of 58 with no band score lower than 50
+Pearson Test of English (Academic) - PTE (Academic) score minimum of 58 in each band, in one sitting, with no band score lower than 58.

 Language Cert - C1 Expert IESOL (LRWS) with HIGH PASS and no less than Pass in each skill or C2 Mastery IESOL (LRWS) with PASS and no less than Pass in each skill